Information about Orthostatic Tremor (OT) can be hard to find, especially practical hints to support OTers and their family and friends.

 Other Organizations and Sources of Information

-The links below may be useful for those with an interest in Primary Orthostatic Tremor.
+The links below may be useful for those with an interest in Orthostatic Tremor.
 They provide sources of information, contact for support groups, research organizations, social connection, etc.

-- Facebook Primary Orthostatic Tremor Group
+- Facebook Orthostatic Tremor Support Network group

 https://www.facebook.com/groups/orthostatic.tremor/